PlaidCloud/website/content/en/docs/tasks/run-application/run-single-instance-stateful-application.md

 ## Deploy MySQL

-You can run a stateful application by creating a Kubernetes Deployment and connecting it to an existing PersistentVolume using a PersistentVolumeClaim.
+You can run a stateful application by creating a PlaidCloud Deployment and connecting it to an existing PersistentVolume using a PersistentVolumeClaim.
 For example, this YAML file describes a Deployment that runs MySQL and references the PersistentVolumeClaim.
 The file